andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 <h4 class="article-subheader">It's Art, Get It?</h4>
 Art is by its very nature a subjective human pursuit.
-There's no one way, no right way, no wrong way to create, consume, or appreciate art.
-It's intimately individual and that's where it derives its beauty.
+There's no one way, no right way, no wrong way to create, consume, or appreciate it.
+Art is intimately individual and that's where it derives its beauty.
 Y'know, the eye of the beholder and whatnot.

-*This Land Is Your Land* is an extreme exercise in subjectivity.
+Mark Haim's *This Land Is Your Land* is an extreme exercise in subjective interpretation.
 The piece is so unique and captivating that no two audience members will walk out of the Nasher with the same perspective.
 And each perspective is perfectly valid.

 Even the stage is set up to encourage unique experiences.
-Surrounding the stage on three sides, the audience is seated in a configuration that I just learned is called a "thrust stage."
+Arranged in a configuration that I just learned is called a "thrust stage," the audience surrounds the stage on three sides.
 Personally, I'd call it the "Easy Company" but Mark calls it an
 *interactive viewing experience*.
 Audience members who are seated directly facing the stage are treated to a completely different show than those on the flanks.
-So even the same person watching the show from two different seats may draw differing conclusions.
+So even the same person watching the same show from two different seats may interpret it differently.

 <figure class="figure container-fluid">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/perf-stage1.jpg" alt="Stage">